Counseling Theories Comparison Chart

 Different counseling approaches

 Each counseling theory offers unique perspectives on human behavior, emotions, and thought processes that can define our approach to healing and growth for clients.
-The following are several key counseling approaches outlined by Corey (2017):
+Here are several key counseling approaches outlined by Corey (2017):

 Psychoanalytic therapy

-Rooted in Sigmund Freud's groundbreaking work, this approach is based on the psychoanalytic theory to dive into the unconscious mind, emphasizing how unresolved issues from one's past, particularly childhood, influence present behavior and thoughts.
+Rooted in Sigmund Freud's psychological principles, this approach is underpinned by the psychoanalytic concept of the unconscious mind.
+It emphasizes how unresolved issues from one's past, particularly childhood, influence present behavior and thoughts.
 This approach underscores the therapeutic relationship as a vehicle for uncovering and resolving these unconscious conflicts.

 Adlerian therapy